Porto Travel Guide 2026: Best Things to Do in Porto

 16. 17º Restaurant & Bar: Sip and Savor Nighttime Panoramas

 For an unforgettable evening in Porto, visit the 17º Restaurant & Bar.
-This rooftop gem promises a delightful combination of flavours and views.
-Located atop a historic building, it offers an extensive drinks menu, including cocktails crafted with a local touch.
-However, it's the panoramic night vistas that truly steal the show.
-As the city lights up below and the Douro River shimmers, you can savour your favourite drink while soaking in the enchanting ambience.
-Whether celebrating a special occasion or simply looking for a memorable night out, 17º Restaurant & Bar delivers a tasteful and visually stunning experience.
+This rooftop gem offers an extensive cocktail menu crafted with a local touch.
+However, it is the panoramic night vistas that truly stand out.
+As the city lights up below and the Douro shimmers, the experience becomes one of the most memorable things to do in Porto after dark.

 17. Manteigaria - Fábrica de Pastéis de Nata: Savor Portugal's Sweet Delight